MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Configure caching policy

 Configure the caching policy so that most of the queries run on data that is stored in the disk cache, also known as hot storage.
-Only run limited, carefully designed scenarios on the cold storage or external tables.
+Only run limited, carefully designed scenarios on the cold storage, or external tables.

 ## Set leader-follower architecture pattern

 The follower database is a feature that follows a database or a set of tables in a database from another cluster, which is located in the same region.
 This feature is exposed through [Azure Data Share](/azure/data-explorer/data-share), [Azure Resource Manager APIs](follower.md), and a set of [cluster commands](/kusto/management/cluster-follower.md).

 Use the leader-follower pattern to dedicate compute resources for different workloads.
-For example, set up a cluster for ingestions, a cluster for querying or serving dashboards/applications, and a cluster that serves the data science workloads.
+For example, set up a cluster for ingestions, a cluster for querying or serving dashboards or applications, and a cluster that serves the data science workloads.
 Each workload in this case will have dedicated compute resources that can be scaled independently, and different caching and security configuration.
 All clusters use the same data, with the leader writing the data, and the followers using it in a read-only mode.

 > [!NOTE]
 > Follower databases have a lag from the leader, usually a couple of minutes.
 If the dashboarding solution requires the latest data with no latency, the following solution may be useful: Use a view on the follower cluster that unions the data from the leader and the follower, querying the latest data from the leader and the rest of the data from the follower.